hexinfra/gorox/README.md

 Welcome to Gorox!

-Gorox is a pragmatic Webapp Server, RPC Framework, and Network Proxy.
-It can be used as:
+Gorox is a pragmatic Network Proxy, Webapp Server, and RPC Framework.
+It can be used as a:

-  * Web Server (HTTP, TLS, WebSocket, static, FCGI, uwsgi)
   * Web Reverse Proxy (HTTP, TLS, WebSocket, Caching, Load Balancing)
-  * Web Application Server for Go (Frameworks, Applications)
-  * HRPC Framework for Go (Server, Client)
   * Layer 7 Reverse Proxy (Various Protocols, with or without Load Balancing)
   * Layer 4 Reverse Proxy (TCP, UDP, QUIC, UDS, Load Balancing)
   * Forward Proxy (SOCKS, HTTP Tunnel)
+  * Web Server (HTTP, TLS, WebSocket, static, FCGI, uwsgi)
+  * Web Application Server for Go (Frameworks, Applications)
+  * HRPC Framework for Go (Server, Client)
   * ... and more through its highly extensible compoments design!

 Gorox is currently under heavy development.
 For more details about Gorox, please